fish-shell/fish-shell/doc_src/cmds/path.rst

 ``path normalize`` returns the normalized versions of all paths.
 That means it squashes duplicate "/" (except for two leading "//"), collapses "../" with earlier components and removes "." components.

-It is the same as ``realpath --no-symlinks``, as it creates the "real", canonical version of the path but doesn't resolve any symlinks.
-As such it can operate on nonexistent paths.
+Unlike ``realpath`` or ``path resolve``, it does not make the paths absolute.
+It also does not resolve any symlinks.
+As such it can operate on non-existent paths.

 It returns 0 if any normalization was done, i.e. any given path wasn't in canonical form.